Reverse Mortgage Calculator - Estimate Your Payout Reverse Mortgage Calculator

 Reverse Mortgage Calculator - Guide

-A reverse mortgage allows homeowners aged 62 or older to borrow against their home's equity.
-Instead of making monthly payments to a lender, the lender makes payments to you.
+A reverse mortgage calculator is a free online tool that estimates the monthly income a senior homeowner can receive by borrowing against their home’s equity.
+Unlike a traditional mortgage where you make payments to the lender, a reverse mortgage works in the opposite direction — the lender makes payments to you.
 The loan is repaid when you sell the home, move out, or pass away.

 Available Equity = Home Value × PLF − Existing Mortgage